Davidvandijcke/davidvandijcke.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my webpage.
-Feel free to look around.

-I am a DPhil Student (PRS) in Economics at the University of Oxford.
+I am a DPhil (PRS) in Economics at the University of Oxford.
+Conceptually, I am interested in how different kinds of firms interact with different kinds of workers, and how this affects macroeconomic dynamics and outcomes.
+Methodologically, I am enthusiastic about the potential of large-scale micro data to shed light on questions about the economy and society at large.
+I believe in open science and open source.
+Feel free to bother me with data and code questions and requests.

 My [research](https://davidvandijcke.github.io/research) fields are: macroeconomics, industrial organization, labor economics.

-My research interests are: market power, firm and household heterogeneity, inequality.
+My research interests are: market power, firm and household heterogeneity, inequality, big data.

 Please find my [CV](https://davidvandijcke.github.io/cv) here.